 On their face, the claims before us are drawn to the concept of intermediated settlement, i.e., the use of a third party to mitigate settlement risk.
-Like the risk hedging in Bilski, the concept of intermediated settlement is "a fundamental economic practice long prevalent in our system of commerce."
-See, e.g., Emery, Speculation on the Stock and Produce Exchanges of the United States, in 7 STUDIES IN HISTORY, ECONOMICS AND PUBLIC LAW 283, 346-356 (1896) (discussing the use of a "clearing-house" as an intermediary to reduce settlement risk).
+Like the risk hedging in Bilski, the concept of intermediated settlement is a fundamental economic practice long prevalent in our system of commerce.
 The use of a third-party intermediary (or "clearing house") is also a building block of the modern economy.
 Thus, intermediated settlement, like hedging, is an "abstract idea" beyond the scope of § 101.